 We recommend starting with a domain protection program because domains are a common foundation for many different types of threats.
 Starting with domains is also easier than creating other external threat programs.

-If you are looking to protect your brand and build out a domain protection program, start by collecting new domain data, then put in place a practice of filtering or curating data that leverages technology and people.
+If you are looking to protect your organization from brand impersonation and build out a domain protection program, start by collecting new domain data, then put in place a practice of filtering or curating data that leverages technology and people.

 Next, create your playbooks for mitigation using a combination of takedown and/or IT security controls, and don’t forget about monitoring.